 Sign them up for classes

 Find out what sports they’re intrigued by or would be interested to try and sign them up for a few classes to see how they like it.
+If your child has taken an immediate liking to chess, you can sign him up for classes on chess openings for kids or beginners.
 If they do this weekly, they’ll progress gradually and it’ll come naturally to them, as they’ll know that Wednesday evening means badminton training – it won’t be a chore.
 This is also a fantastic opportunity for them to make friends through sport, which is something that will make it a lot more enjoyable for them.

 Or, you could even talk to other parents (whose children are friends with your own kids, as well as a similar age range) and see if they want to go to the lessons with them.
 This will alleviate any nervousness your child might have, as they’ll have their friend right by their side to play with.

 The atmosphere, the anticipation, the merchandise (foam fingers anyone?), the snacks – you can’t beat a sports stadium!
 Whatever you go to see, your kids will get a sense of inspiration from watching their favorite players in front of them.
 Fingers crossed your team wins!